vccw-team/vccw-cloud/README.md

-# An ansible based proisioner for WordPress
+# An ansible based provisioner for WordPress

 ## How to use